Chart Color Schemes

 Employment conditions in Currans Hill demonstrate exceptional strength compared to most Australian markets

-Currans Hill's skilled workforce is notable, with the construction sector being particularly prominent.
-Its unemployment rate was 2.8% in the past year.
+Currans Hill has a skilled workforce with the construction sector being particularly prominent.
+The unemployment rate in June 2025 was 2.8%.

-Employment growth over this period was estimated at 5.2%.
-As of June 2025, 4,254 residents were employed, with an unemployment rate of 1.4%, which is below Greater Sydney's rate of 4.2%.
-Workforce participation was higher than the regional average at 72.0% compared to Greater Sydney's 60.0%.
+Over the past year, there was an estimated employment growth of 5.2%.
+As of June 2025, 4,254 residents were employed, with an unemployment rate of 1.4% below Greater Sydney's rate of 4.2%.
+Workforce participation in Currans Hill was 72.0%, compared to Greater Sydney's 60.0%.
 The dominant employment sectors among residents included health care & social assistance, construction, and retail trade.

-Construction showed strong specialization with an employment share 1.6 times the regional level.
+Construction showed strong specialization with an employment share of 1.6 times the regional level.
 Conversely, professional & technical services had lower representation at 3.7% versus the regional average of 11.5%.
-There were 1.3 workers for every resident as of the Census, indicating that Currans Hill functions as an employment hub attracting workers from surrounding areas.
-Between June 2024 and June 2025, employment levels increased by 5.2% and labour force grew by 4.8%, leading to a decrease in unemployment rate by 0.4 percentage points.
-In comparison, Greater Sydney recorded employment growth of 2.6%, labour force growth of 2.9%, with an increase in unemployment rate by 0.3 percentage points.
-State-level data up to Sep-25 shows NSW experienced a contraction in employment by 0.41% (losing 19,270 jobs), with the state's unemployment rate at 4.3%.
-Nationally, the unemployment rate was 4.5%, with national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 indicate that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Currans Hill's employment mix suggests local growth of approximately 6.1% over five years and 12.8% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+There were 1.3 workers for every resident in Currans Hill, indicating it functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+During the year to June 2025, employment levels increased by 5.2% and labour force increased by 4.8%, causing the unemployment rate to fall by 0.4 percentage points.
+In comparison, Greater Sydney recorded employment growth of 2.6%, labour force growth of 2.9%, with unemployment rising by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest potential future demand within Currans Hill.
+These projections estimate national employment to expand by 6.6% over five years and 13.7% over ten years, with growth rates differing significantly between industry sectors.
+Applying these industry-specific projections to Currans Hill's employment mix suggests local growth of approximately 6.1%% over five years and 12.8% over ten years.

 Frequently Asked Questions - Employment